 Jobs in skilled trades are cool

-Epic Jobs is a joint venture between the Workforce Planning Board of Grand Erie, Grand Erie District School Board, Brant Haldimand Norfolk Catholic District School Board and many other community partners.
+Epic Jobs was a joint venture between the Workforce Planning Board of Grand Erie, Grand Erie District School Board, Brant Haldimand Norfolk Catholic District School Board and many other community partners.
 This project is funded in part by the Ontario Ministry of Advanced Education and Skills Development.

 Epic Job Superstar Speakers

 Cory Vitiello is a Brantford-born award-winning chef & star of Food Network’s Chef in Your Ear.

 Vitiello is considered a culinary star on the hot and competitive Toronto food scene, having earned acclaim from food critics and being profiled in numerous publications.

 Vitiello started cooking out of his parent’s Brantford kitchen at age 15, then attended the Stratford Chef School, and graduated to become an apprentice at Toronto’s well-regarded Saramouche.
 He later was named Toronto’s best new chef for 2009 and opened successful Toronto restaurants: The Harbord Room, THR & Co., and Flock.